oracle/oracle-database-operator/docs/sidb/README.md

 Custom scripts (sql and/or shell scripts) can be executed after the initial database setup and/or after each startup of the database.
 SQL scripts will be executed as sysdba, shell scripts will be executed as the current user.
 To ensure proper order it is recommended to prefix your scripts with a number.
 For example `01_users.sql`, `02_permissions.sql`, etc. Place all such scripts in setup and startup folders created in a persistent volume to execute them post setup and post startup respectively.

-Create a persistent volume using [static provisioning](#static-persistence) and then specify the name of this volume with the `<.spec.persistence.scriptsVolumeName>` field which corresponds to the `scriptVolumeName` field of the persistence section in the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**.
+Create a persistent volume using [static provisioning](#static-persistence) and then specify the name of this volume with the `<.spec.persistence.scriptsVolumeName>` field which corresponds to the `scriptsVolumeName` field of the persistence section in the **[singleinstancedatabase.yaml](../../config/samples/sidb/singleinstancedatabase.yaml)**.

 ## OracleRestDataService Resource